 Unexpected humorous moments are common in caregiving.
-In fact, caregiving can be enlivened by the unprompted remarks and unintentional antics of an elderly parent.
+In fact, a senior’s unprompted remarks and unintentional antics can enliven a caregiver’s daily routine.

-Even in the most dire of circumstances, elder care professionals insist that it is OK, even helpful, to laugh.
-"Not only is laughing OK, it's absolutely necessary," says Cindy Laverty, a former caregiver who founded The Care Company and The Cindy Laverty talk show, a first-of-its-kind forum that discusses the topic of care.
+Even in the most dire of circumstances, elder care professionals insist that it is okay, even helpful, to let out a good laugh.
+“Not only is laughing alright, it’s absolutely necessary,” says Cindy Laverty, a former caregiver who founded The Care Company and The Cindy Laverty talk show.

-When Laverty was unexpectedly thrust into caregiving, she had to learn how to navigate the complex and overwhelming world of caregiving.
-But through that journey, she discovered how she could not only survive, but thrive amid the challenges.
-Finding and holding onto humorous stories of your own can help you keep an upbeat perspective in spite of the challenges of being a caregiver, she explains.
+When Laverty was thrust into caregiving unexpectedly, she had to learn how to navigate the complex and overwhelming world of responsibilities.
+Through that journey, she discovered how she could not only survive, but also thrive.
+Finding and holding onto humorous stories can help you keep an upbeat perspective in spite of the challenges of being a caregiver, she explains.

-"We go into caregiving with this big dark cloud hanging over us – it's stressful, it's so awful.
-When we go in with that attitude, that's what it becomes.
-It is stressful and awful, but when we're having a horrible day, a good day is sure to follow.
-And even in the midst of those horrible days, there are funny moments that happen.
-Recognize and appreciate those moments," she says.
+“We go into caregiving with this big, dark cloud hanging over us because it’s so stressful.
+When we go in with that attitude, it’s bound to stay that way.
+When we’re having a horrible day, we must remember that a good day is sure to follow.
+Even in the midst of those horrible days, there are funny moments that happen.
+Recognize and appreciate those moments," Laverty urges.

-Take Alzheimer's disease for example.
-It robs elders of their memories and ability to care for themselves, and that is tragic.
-Certainly Alzheimer's is an awful disease, and there is nothing funny about it.
-But there are funny moments that happen.
-When you laugh, you're not laughing at them; you're laughing because the moment is funny.
-"If we don't follow the whole spectrum of emotion, we get lost in the oppression of a chronic disease," Laverty explains.
+Take Alzheimer's disease (AD) for example.
+It is an awful condition, and there is nothing funny about it, but there are funny moments that happen.
+When you laugh, you’re not laughing at your loved one with AD.
+You’re laughing because the moment is funny.
+“If we don't follow the whole spectrum of emotion, we get lost in the oppression of a chronic disease,” Laverty explains.

-Your laughter can also send a positive, non-alarming message to the elder.
-If you don't get upset during a challenging, it's likely that they won't either.
-Laughing can turn into a tension relieving exercise for the caregiver and person with Alzheimer's who, while cognitively impaired, is still greatly influenced by ambient tensions.
+Your laughter can also send a positive, comforting message to the elder.
+If you don't get upset during a challenging moment, it’s likely that they won't either.
+Laughing is a fantastic tension-relieving exercise for the caregiver and person with Alzheimer's, who is greatly influenced by ambient tensions and emotions surrounding them.

 Moments of Humor

-When Laverty was caring for her father-in-law, who had open heart surgery and a stroke, one of his favorite activities was golfing.
-Of course, he could no longer hit the greens, so the Laverty's set up a chipping station for him in the backyard.
-"He couldn't balance well, due to the stroke.
-When he swung the golf club, I had to squat down and hold his belt, so he wouldn't fall.
-One time, he did fall…on top of me.
+When Laverty was caring for her father-in-law following open-heart surgery and a stroke, one of his favorite activities was golfing.
+Of course, he could no longer hit the greens, so the Lavertys set up a chipping station for him in the backyard.
+“He couldn’t balance well, due to the stroke.
+When he swung the golf club, I had to squat down and hold his belt so he wouldn't fall.
+One time, he did fall… right on top of me.
 We ended up in a very compromising position.
-His response was, ‘We have to stop meeting like this.'
+His response was, ‘We have to stop meeting like this.’
 We both just cracked up.
-It lightened up the moment, and turned an awkward situation into a hilarious one."
+It lightened up the moment, and turned an awkward situation into a hilarious one,” she laughs.

-Laverty's mother-in-law also provided some comic relief during her bout with Alzheimer's disease.
-She was missing her four front teeth – each one lost when she bit various home health workers.
-"If someone bent over, or got too close, she would bite them," Laverty says.
-"Needless to say, that is a dangerous and unwanted behavior.
-But no matter what we tried, we couldn't get her to stop.
-Getting a caregiver to stick around wasn't easy.
-But you can't deny it…the situation was funny."
+Laverty’s mother-in-law also provided some comic relief during her bout with AD.
+She was missing her four front teeth—each one lost when she bit various home health workers.
+“If someone bent over or got too close, she would bite them,” Laverty says.
+“Needless to say, that is a dangerous and unwanted behavior.
+No matter what we tried, we couldn’t get her to stop.
+Getting a caregiver to stick around wasn’t easy, but you can’t deny it, the situation was funny.”

-Laverty also found ways to lighten up stressful moments.
-Like bath time.
-Her mother-in-law refused to bathe, because the Alzheimer's made her afraid of the water.
-One evening, Laverty ran a warm bath, put Mr. Bubble in it, lit some candles, played a Dean Martin CD and poured a glass of non-alcoholic champagne (her mother-in-law's favorite drink back in the day) "She got right in the bathtub.
-But then we couldn't get her out," Laverty laughs.
+Laverty also found ways to lighten up stressful moments like bath time.
+Her mother-in-law refused to bathe, because her condition made her afraid of water.
+One evening, Laverty ran a warm bath, added some bubbles to the water, lit some candles, played a Dean Martin CD and poured a glass of non-alcoholic champagne (her mother-in-law’s favorite drink back in the day).
+“She got right in the bathtub, but then we couldn’t get her out!”
+Laverty recalls.

 Simple Joys Make Life Worth Living